 - Dense Rank

-In order to understand these four functions, you can see that I have created a very simple table called the Sales and this Sales table has four columns Customer Name, Product Name, Amount and Vendor Name.
+In order to know these four functions, you will see that I even have created a very simple table is named the Sales and this Sales table has four columns sort of a customer name, a product name and an amount, and a Vendor Name.

-You can see I have inserted some records in customer table.
+You can see I even have inserted some records in customer table.

 - Shiv has bought Shoes from Bata